 1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.

-General Education Competency: Think
+General Education Competency: Think and Visualize

 Course Outcomes or Objectives Supporting the General Education Competency Selected: